meeshkan/unmock-react-native-example/article.md

 tags: javascript, reactnative, testing
 ---

 Testing networking logic in React Native apps can be hard.
 You don't want to use the production API to run tests, so you need to mock network calls.
-Mocking also allows you to test not only the happy-land case where everything works smoothly, but also the case where the API breaks horribly.
+Mocking also lets you to test both the happy case where API works as expected as well as the case where the API fails.

 There are different ways to mock network calls.
-One could use dependency injection to inject "fetching service" into the components and replace the service with a mock in tests.
-Alternatively, one could use [Context](https://reactjs.org/docs/context.html) to wrap components in a fetching service context.
+You could use dependency injection to inject "fetching service" into the components.
+In tests, you would replace the real service with a mock.
+Or you could use [Context](https://reactjs.org/docs/context.html) to wrap components in a "fetching service" context.
 Both of these solutions can work, but there should be a simpler way.

-In this post, we are going to build a simple React Native application that's tested in end-to-end fashion with mock data served by [unmock](https://www.unmock.io).
-Unmock is an HTTP test library that uses [node-mitm](https://github.com/moll/node-mitm) behind the scenes to intercept all calls made by your app.
-At intercept, it either returns fake data adhering to the schema of the API or, in case it encounters an unexpected call, raises an error.
+In this post, we are going to build a basic React Native application tested in end-to-end fashion.
+We use [Unmock](https://www.unmock.io) to serve mock data to the app.
+Unmock is an HTTP testing library using [node-mitm](https://github.com/moll/node-mitm) behind the scenes to intercept HTTP traffic.
+At interception, it generates random data mocking the API or raises an error if not setup.

-We'll run our tests in Node.js environment using [Jest](https://jestjs.io/), with [react-native-testing-library](https://github.com/callstack/react-native-testing-library) used to render the app component with all the React hook sugar included.
+We'll run our tests in Node.js with [Jest](https://jestjs.io).
+We use [React Native Testing Library](https://github.com/callstack/react-native-testing-library) to render the component and trigger React hooks.
 You can find the repository for this project [here](https://github.com/unmock/unmock-react-native-example).
-Instructions for running the app are contained in the repository.
+Repository also includes instructions for running the app.

 ## Tour of the app

-The [example application](https://github.com/unmock/unmock-react-native-example) shows a random cat fact fetched from the [Cat Facts API](https://alexwohlbruck.github.io/cat-facts/).
+The example application shows a random cat fact fetched from the [Cat Facts API](https://alexwohlbruck.github.io/cat-facts/).
 User can refresh the fact by pressing the button.
 The app in all its glory looks like this, running here in Android virtual device:

 <p align="center">
 <img src="./screenshot.png" alt="drawing" width="200"/>